Computer Science & Computer Engineering (CSCE)

 Special Note: May be repeated up to a maximum of 6 credits.

-Registration Restrictions: Upper-division standing, admission to BS Computer Science, BS Computer Systems Engineering, or BS Electrical Engineering, or instructor approval
+Registration Restrictions: Junior or senior standing and admission to the Bachelor of Science in Computer Science, Bachelor of Science in Computer Systems Engineering, or Bachelor of Science in Electrical Engineering, or instructor approval

 CSCE A601 Advanced Software Engineering 3 Credits